Feeling Overwhelmed? Strategies To Cope And Survive

 - Be Mindful

 If your mind is racing, learn to slow it down through a mindfulness practice.
 Instead of fretting about the future or ruminating about the past, spend time being fully present in the moment.
-The art of mindfulness is as simple as that!
+The art of mindfulness is a powerful tool for focusing on the most important moment and that is the present moment.

 - Is it really necessary?